Sorikairox/micronation/README.md

 - `yarn test` to run base tests
 - `yarn test:integration` to run integration tests
 - `yarn test:e2e` to run end-to-end tests

+### Front

+The Nuxt environnement is being used for the front integration, in addition with `yarn` scripts.

+Go to the `front` folder and enter `yarn` to install all the dependencies.
+Then, start the dev mode with `yarn dev` or build the entire project with `yarn build`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.